 More information about Haiti is available on the Haiti Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 Haiti is a U.S. policy priority.
-When this close neighbor with strong people-to-people ties is more prosperous, secure, and firmly rooted in democracy, Haitians and Americans both benefit.
+When this close neighbor is more prosperous, secure, and firmly rooted in democracy, Haitians and Americans benefit.
 U.S. policy toward Haiti is designed to foster the institutions and infrastructure necessary for it to achieve strong democratic foundations and meaningful poverty reduction through sustainable development.
 The United States provides substantial humanitarian assistance so that the most vulnerable of Haitians can better meet their basic needs in health and nutrition.
 Assistance for longer-term development and institution building is another pillar of U.S.-Haiti bilateral cooperation.
-Priority areas include support for economic growth and poverty reduction, improved healthcare and food security, promoting respect for human rights, building effective democratic institutions, and expanding the Haitian National Police so that Haiti can better provide for its own security and be an effective partner against international crime.
+Priority areas include support for economic growth and poverty reduction, improved healthcare and food security, promoting respect for human rights, building stronger democratic institutions, and expanding the Haitian National Police so that Haiti can better provide for its own security and be an effective partner against international crime.
 Because poverty reduction and tackling chronic unemployment require job creation, the United States facilitates bilateral trade and investment with Haiti.
 The large Haitian diaspora in the United States is a potentially powerful ally in the effort to expand business opportunities and build on the many links that unite Haitians and Americans.

 Haiti’s transition to a strong democracy is important to the United States as that country’s authoritarian history becomes increasingly part of its past rather than its future.
 Strong democratic institutions, in particular the holding of regular free and fair elections, can help guarantee Haiti’s democratic traditions and ensure a voice for the Haitian people in their governance.
 A commitment to democracy and the rule of law can also ensure that human rights and fundamental freedoms are better protected.
 The stability and predictability that come with these institutions are essential for Haiti to achieve sustained economic growth and to attract needed foreign investment.
 The United States is a firm advocate of Haiti’s continued democratic and economic development.